-We next illustrate our method with a brain effective connectivity analysis based on task-evoked functional magnetic resonance imaging (fMRI) data.
-The brain is a highly interconnected dynamic system, and it is of great interest in neuroscience to understand the directional relations among the neural elements through fMRI, which measures synchronized blood oxygen level dependent signals at different brain locations.
+We next illustrate our method with a brain effective connectivity analysis of task-evoked functional magnetic resonance imaging (fMRI) data.
+The brain is a highly interconnected dynamic system, and it is of great interest to understand the relations among different brain regions through fMRI, which measures synchronized blood oxygen level dependent brain signals.
 The dataset we analyze is part of the Human Connectome Project \citep[HCP,][]{van2013wu}, whose overarching objective is to understand brain connectivity patterns of healthy adults.
 We study the fMRI scans of a group of individuals who undertook a story-math task.
-The task consists of blocks of auditory stories and addition-subtraction calculations, and requires the participant to answer a series of questions.
-An accuracy score is given at the end based on the participant's answers.
+The task consisted of blocks of auditory stories and addition-subtraction calculations, and required the participant to answer a series of questions.
+An accuracy score was given at the end.
 We analyze two subsets of individuals with matching age and sex.
 One set consists of $N = 28$ individuals who scored below 65 out of 100, and the other set consists of $N = 28$ individuals who achieved the perfect score of 100.
-All fMRI scans have been preprocessed following the pipeline of \citet{glasser2013minimal}, which summarizes each fMRI scan as a matrix of time series data.
+All fMRI scans have been preprocessed following the pipeline of \citet{glasser2013minimal} that summarized each fMRI scan as a matrix of time series.
 Each row is a time series with length $T = 316$, and there are 264 rows corresponding to 264 brain regions \citep{power2011functional}.
 Those brain regions are further grouped into 14 functional modules \citep{Smith2009}.
-Each module possesses a relatively autonomous functionality, and complex brain tasks are believed to perform through coordinated collaborations among the modules.
-In our analysis, we concentrate on $d = 127$ brain regions from four functional modules: auditory, visual, frontoparietal task control, and default mode, which are usually believed to be involved in language processing and problem solving task domain \citep{Barch2013}.
+Each module possesses a relatively autonomous functionality, and complex tasks are believed to perform through coordinated collaborations among the modules.
+In our analysis, we concentrate on $d = 127$ brain regions from four functional modules: auditory, visual, frontoparietal task control, and default mode, which are generally believed to be involved in language processing and problem solving domains \citep{Barch2013}.